 I feel that the time has come to issue my own ‘wero’ with respect to adolescent literacy.
 I hope that you will see it as an invitation to share in a quiet but growing revolution.
-I refer to the intervention that I have developed because it is my own experience – but I am much more interested in students being given the help that they need than whether people choose to implement Thinking Reading.
+I refer to the intervention that I have developed for illustration because it is my own experience – but I am much more interested in students being given the right help than whether people choose to implement Thinking Reading.

 I have seen English GCSE results in schools radically improve.
 I have seen students predicted an E in Year 10 produce 5 A* – C including English and Maths, go into the 6th form and then on to a Russell Group university.
 I have seen statemented students, who were said to be unable to make progress in reading, catch up to read at their chronological age – even reading Shakespeare aloud in class.

 I have seen disaffected students at risk of exclusion become calm, happy and confident in the classroom.
 I have seen classic avoiders and escape artists finally face up to the challenge and succeed in reading, when they had failed for years.
 That is the power of systematic, tightly structured, student-centred, data-based teaching.